mrsmkl/old-wasm-wiki/Handling-Floating-Point-Computation.md

 ## Replace floating point operations with integer implementations

+Each floating point operation is replaced with a call to software implementation of that operation.

 Pros:
 * Can run with JIT.
 * No floating point needed on-chain.